Debojit-mitra/Youtube-Summary-Generator/readme.md

 - **Transcription Model:** This application uses the `Whisper` library for audio transcription.
 The model employed is the "base" model provided by Whisper.
 - **Summarization Model:** The summarization functionality utilizes the `Facebook BART (BART-large-CNN)` model from Hugging Face Transformers.
 It generates concise summaries of the video transcript.
 - **Question Answering Model:** For answering user questions about the video content, the application utilizes the `deepset Roberta-based SQuAD2` model from Hugging Face Transformers.

+## Libraries Used

+- **Streamlit:** Streamlit is used for building and deploying interactive web applications with Python.
+- **pytube:** pytube is a library for downloading YouTube videos.
+- **Whisper:** Whisper is used for audio transcription.
+- **transformers:** The transformers library from Hugging Face is used for natural language processing tasks such as summarization and question answering.

 ## Code Overview